lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

    + **AGG**: Given that the team will lose two staff, we agree that we are willing to work additional time, if need be.
 Our rebalancing of services and our commitment to reduce the RVI for PSY and EB PSY to between 1 and 2 weeks, combined with a willingness to provide a moderate about of additional over time hours will resolve any backlogs of patients waiting to start services.

-   + **SP**: When we increased care quality and symptom detection (via measurement-based care), we saw patient outcomes improved dramatically, but at the cost of higher wait times for GMH patients stepping down to PC.
-When we streamlined transitions between settings (via implementing stepped care), we saw higher start rates, but also higher wait times for patients stepping down from GMH to PC and a higher ratio of high to low symptom patients in GMH.
+   + **SP**: When we increased care quality and symptom detection (via measurement-based care), we saw patient outcomes improve dramatically, but at the cost of higher wait times for our patients stepping down to Primary Care.
+When we streamlined transitions between settings (via implementing stepped care), we saw higher start rates in both settings, but again saw higher wait times for patients stepping down from our team to Primary Care and a higher ratio of high to low symptom patients in our team.
 Combining these experiments should lead to even more benefits to our patients: better outcomes, fewer patients with high risk flags, higher start rates.
-However, we believe we will also see even higher wait times into PC from GMH.
+However, we believe we will also see even higher wait times for the patients that we recommend step down to Primary Care.

 **Run Experiment 3**